stuartst/docker-transmission-openvpn/docs/faq.md

 SIGUSR1[soft,ping-restart] received, process restarting
 ```

-### Use a third party tool to monitor and restart the container
+### Use a third-party tool to monitor and restart the container

 The container has a health check script that is run periodically.
 It will report the health status to Docker and the container will show as "unhealthy"
 if basic network connectivity is broken.
 You can write your own script and add it to cron, or you can use a tool like [https://github.com/willfarrell/docker-autoheal](https://github.com/willfarrell/docker-autoheal) to look for and restart unhealthy containers.

 This container has the `autoheal` label by default so it is compatible with the [willfarrell/autoheal image](https://hub.docker.com/r/willfarrell/autoheal/)

-## Send Username Password via file
+## Send Username and Password via a file

-Depending on your setup, you may not want to send your vpn user/pass via environment variables (main reason being, it is accessible via docker inspect).
-If you prefer, there is a way to configure the container to use a file instead.
+Depending on your setup, you may not want to send your VPN user/pass via environment variables (the main reason being, it is accessible via docker inspect).
+If you prefer, there are two methods of avoiding credentials to be set via environment variables:

-*Procedure*
+ - Option 1: Configure the container to use a file.
+ - Option 2: Configure the container to use a `secret`.
+(Only available for Docker Swarm)

+*Procedure for Option 1: Configuring the container to use a file*
-1. create a text file with username and password in it, each on a separate line: eg:
+1. Create a text file with a username and password in it, each on a separate line.
-For this example we will pretend, it is located at: `./openvpn-credentials.txt`
+For this example, we will assume it is located at `./openvpn-credentials.txt`
 ```
 this_is_my_username
 this_is_my_password